Haliç University: Student life

 At Haliç University, a business doctor system and infirmary are present, in which two physicians and two nurses work alternately and which meets the sanitary needs of the students, academic and administrative staff in urgent cases.

 The daily medical examination of the students and academic-administrative staff is carried out in the infirmary and immediately required drugs are provided.
 In emergencies and more serious cases which necessitate further examination patients are sent to the hospitals.
-Due to a protocol with Vatan Hospital, the patients who consult the hospital through our university are given a 15% reduction of the total expenses.
+Due to a protocol with Vatan Hospital, the patients who consult the hospital through the university are given a 15% reduction of the total expenses.